Transfer Learning in Information Criteria-based Feature Selection: Simulation Studies

-{We can see from Table \ref{Table high-dimensional-simulation} that the MSE value of the approximate TLCp estimator decreases with increasing task similarity.
+{We report the performance comparison of the methods above in Table \ref{Table high-dimensional-simulation}.
+We first see that the MSE value of the approximate TLCp estimator decreases with increasing the task similarity.
 The approximate TLCp method outperforms both the least squares and the approximate Cp methods for each high-dimensional case.
-The performance gap between these models gets smaller with increasing feature numbers.
-The models are almost identical when the number of feature is larger than $3000$.}
+Second, we find that the approximate Cp cutoff method clearly improves the non-cutoff counterpart when the number of features is less than $3000$.
+Similar results are obtained for the TLCp method.
+These results demonstrate the efficiency of using Algorithms 1 and 2 to select features.
+Finally, we observe that the performance gap between these models gets smaller with increasing number of features.
+The models are almost identical when the number of features is larger than $3000$.}

 {